 Penalties for a Robbery

-The punishment and penalties robbery will depend on the specific circumstances and the value of the property stolen.
+The punishment and penalties for robbery will depend on the specific circumstances and the value of the property stolen.
 Florida state law follows the 10-20-Life rule where a punishment of 10 years, 20 years, or life imprisonment is awarded for a robbery where a firearm or any other destructive device is used.
 Such incidents are also called aggravated robbery or armed robbery.
 Here’s what to expect.

 Third Degree Penalties